Epherum/prototype/docs/architecture.md

     *   **Workflow:** This is the simplest creation flow, designed for making a single document with one of each entity.
     *   **Behavior:** The user selects a single Journal, a single Partner, and a single Good.
 The 'Create Document' action uses these three selections to generate one new document.
 Multi-selection is disabled.

-#### **2. Order: J → P → D → G**
+#### **2. Order: J → P → D → G (Partner Locked Mode)**

 *   **Standard Mode (`isCreating: false`):**
     *   Selecting a Journal filters Partners.
 Selections from both J and P filter the Document list.
-The Goods slider also shows goods related to the selections in J and P.
+If a document is selected, the Goods slider shows only goods contained in that document; otherwise shows goods related to J and P selections.
 *   **Document Creation Mode (`isCreating: true`):**
     *   **Workflow:** **Lock-in a Partner to create one document with multiple goods.**
     *   **Behavior:**
         1. User selects a Journal (e.g., "Sales Invoices").
         2. User selects a Partner (e.g., "Client A").
 This partner is now considered **locked**.
-        3. The Document slider (D) signifies the start of content selection.
+        3. The Document slider (D) is disabled and shows no data.
+        4. The **Partner slider becomes locked** (shows selected partner but cannot be swiped).
-        4. The **Goods (G) slider** appears, showing all goods available for the locked partner.
-It now functions as a **multi-select list**.
+        5. The **Goods (G) slider** appears, showing all goods available for the locked partner.
+It functions as a **multi-select list**.
-        5. The user can select multiple goods.
+        6. The user can select multiple goods with price and quantity.
 The 'Create Document' action generates **one new document** for "Client A" containing all selected goods.
+        7.  **Validation:** Standard validation modal before document creation.

-#### **3. Order: J → G → D → P**
+#### **3. Order: J → G → D → P (Goods Locked Mode)**

 *   **Standard Mode (`isCreating: false`):**
     *   Similar to the above, but the dependency is on Goods first.
-Selecting J filters G. Selections from J and G filter the Document list and the Partner list.
+Selecting J filters G. Selections from J and G filter the Document list.
+If a document is selected, the Partner slider shows only partners in that document; otherwise shows partners related to J and G selections.
 *   **Document Creation Mode (`isCreating: true`):**
     *   **Workflow:** **Lock-in a Good to create multiple documents, one for each selected partner.**
     *   **Behavior:**
         1. User selects a Journal.
         2. User selects a single Good (e.g., "Consulting Hour").
 This good is now considered **locked**.
-        3. The Document slider (D) signifies the start of content selection.
+        3. The Document slider (D) is disabled and shows no data.
+        4. The **Goods slider becomes locked** (shows selected good but cannot be swiped).
-        4. The **Partner (P) slider** appears, showing all partners associated with the locked good.
-It now functions as a **multi-select list**.
+        5. The **Partner (P) slider** appears, showing all partners associated with the locked good.
+It functions as a **multi-select list**.
-        5. The user can select multiple partners (e.g., "Client A", "Client B").
+        6. The user can select multiple partners (e.g., "Client A", "Client B").
 The 'Create Documents' action generates **multiple new documents**: one for "Client A" with "Consulting Hour", and another for "Client B" with "Consulting Hour".
+        7.  **Validation:** Multiple document creation workflow.

-#### **4. Order: J → D → P → G**
+#### **4. Order: J → D → P → G (Multiple Partners, Intersection Goods)**

 *   **Standard Mode (`isCreating: false`):**
     *   Selecting a Journal filters Documents, Partners, and Goods independently.
-There is no chained filtering between P and G in this mode.
+If a document is selected, both Partner and Goods sliders show only entities contained in that document.
 *   **Document Creation Mode (`isCreating: true`):**
     *   **Workflow:** **Select multiple partners, then find their common goods (intersection).**
     *   **Behavior:**
         1. User selects a Journal and immediately enters the document creation context.
+        2. The Document slider (D) is disabled and shows no data.
-        2. The **Partner (P) slider** appears as a **multi-select list**.
+        3. The **Partner (P) slider** appears as a **multi-select list**.
 The user selects one or more partners.
-        3. The **Goods (G) slider** dynamically updates its query.
+        4. The **Goods (G) slider** dynamically updates its query.
 It fetches and displays only the goods that are common to (**the intersection of**) *all* selected partners.
-        4. The user can then select goods from this intersection list.
-This workflow is ideal for creating documents where the contents must be available to a group of partners.
-The system will create one document per selected partner, each containing the selected goods from the intersection.
+        5. The user can then select goods from this intersection list.
+The system will create **N documents** (one per selected partner), each containing the selected intersected goods.
+        6.  **Logic:** Only goods that are linked to every selected partner are shown.

-#### **5. Order: J → D → G → P**
+#### **5. Order: J → D → G → P (Multiple Goods, Intersection Partners)**

 *   **Standard Mode (`isCreating: false`):**
     *   Selecting a Journal filters Documents, Goods, and Partners independently.
+If a document is selected, both Goods and Partners sliders show only entities contained in that document.
 *   **Document Creation Mode (`isCreating: true`):**
     *   **Workflow:** **Select multiple goods, then find the partners common to all of them (intersection).**
     *   **Behavior:**
         1. User selects a Journal and enters the creation context.
+        2. The Document slider (D) is disabled and shows no data.
-        2. The **Goods (G) slider** appears as a **multi-select list**.
+        3. The **Goods (G) slider** appears as a **multi-select list**.
 The user selects one or more goods.
-        3. The **Partner (P) slider** dynamically updates.
+        4. The **Partner (P) slider** dynamically updates.
 It fetches and displays only the partners who are associated with *all* of the selected goods (**intersection**).
-        4. The user can select partners from this filtered list.
-The system will then create one document for each selected partner, containing all the initially selected goods.
+        5. The user can select partners from this filtered list.
+The system will create **N documents** (one per intersected partner), each containing the selected goods.
+        6.  **Logic:** Only partners that are linked to every selected good are shown.

+---

+## 6. Document Slider Implementation Details

+### 6.1.
+Slider Locking System
+- When an entity type appears before Document in the slider order, that slider becomes "locked" during document creation
+- Locked sliders display the selected entity but prevent navigation/swiping
+- User can still see the selection but cannot change it during document creation

+### 6.2.
+Intersection Logic
+- When Document appears first (J→D→P→G or J→D→G→P), subsequent sliders show intersections
+- **Partner Intersection:** Partners who have access to ALL selected goods
+- **Goods Intersection:** Goods that are available to ALL selected partners
+- This ensures document creation only includes valid entity combinations

+### 6.3.
+Multiple Document Creation
+- When multiple entities are selected before Document position, multiple documents are created
+- Each document contains one instance of the "variable" entity (partner or good)
+- All documents share the same "fixed" entities from earlier slider selections

+### 6.4.
+Mode-Aware Filtering Implementation
+The filtering system in `useChainedQuery.ts` implements mode-aware behavior:

+**In Standard Mode (`isCreating: false`):**
+- Document slider affects subsequent sliders normally
+- Subsequent sliders filter by document content when document comes before them
+- Enables exploration of existing document contents

+**In Document Creation Mode (`isCreating: true`):**
+- Document slider is disabled/invisible and shows no data
+- Subsequent sliders ignore any document selections completely
+- Filtering works as if Document slider doesn't exist
+- Prevents circular dependency issues in document creation workflows

 This architecture demonstrates a highly flexible and powerful system where the user interface and underlying data logic adapt in real-time to the user's configured workflow, represented by the `sliderOrder` and the `isCreating` state.